imadalishah/2DBicycleKinematicModel/README.md

                **Fig 1 : 2D Bicycle Kinematics for Front Wheel Steering Model**

-2.1	**Model Analysis.**
+# 2.1	**Model Analysis.**

-<div style="text-align: right">To analyze the kinematics of bicycle model, we must select a reference point X, Y which can be placed at the center of the rear & front wheel and at center of gravity (cg).</div>
+<div style="text-align: justify">To analyze the kinematics of bicycle model, we must select a reference point X, Y which can be placed at the center of the rear & front wheel and at center of gravity (cg).</div>

 ![image](https://user-images.githubusercontent.com/57298558/229775808-633554b6-5ab3-473f-a003-5b9f4f87996e.png)